Miguel A. García Méndez

-Miguel Angel García Méndez (November 17, 1902 – November 17, 1998) was a Puerto Rican politician and businessman.
+Miguel Angel García Méndez (November 17, 1902 – November 17, 1998) was a Puerto Rican politician, businessman and lawyer.
 García Méndez served as the 11th Speaker of the House of Representatives of Puerto Rico and later served in the Puerto Rico Senate.
 He helped found the Republican Statehood Party.

 Studies

 García Méndez was born in Aguadilla, Puerto Rico.
-He commenced his law studies in 1917 at the age of 15 in the University of Puerto Rico.
+He commenced his law studies in 1917 at the age of 15 in the University of Puerto Rico School of Law.
 He graduated in 1920 at the age of 19.
 The Supreme Court of Puerto Rico would not license anyone to practice law under the age of 21.
 He was however, permitted take the bar exam but, was not officially licensed until 1922.

 Early career

 His first job after graduating was in the law office of his brothers Juan B. García Méndez (who was a reputable civil practice lawyer) and Manuel A. García Méndez (who was a proficient criminal lawyer).
 He became a judge in San German and Sabana Grande for a short period of time before opening his own law practice in San German.